yuvalmGS/gigaspaces-wiki-jekyll/xap97net/extending-space-documents.markdown

 # Using the Extension Class

-The following code snippet demonstrate usage of the {{ProductDocument}} extensions we've created to write and read documents from the space.
+The following code snippet demonstrate usage of the `ProductDocument` extensions we've created to write and read documents from the space.

 {code:java}
 public void example(ISpaceProxy spaceProxy)